-Today’s topic is going to be the first part in a series of basically how you market a business from scratch.
+Today’s topic is going to be the first part in a series of basically how to do childcare market research from scratch.

-What I wanted to do in this series is pick an industry and often an industry that I get a lot of questions about—it’s going to be child care, and in particular, preschool/daycare—a childcare center in general.
-And I’m going to give you kind of the step by step as to how you would market that childcare center.
+What I wanted to do in this series is pick an industry that I get a lot of questions about.
+It’s going to be child care, and in particular, preschool/daycare—a childcare center in general.
+And I’m going to give you kind of the step-by-step as to how you would market that childcare center.

 STEP ONE: RESEARCH

 Since this will be a series, each episode will focus on a core topic, and today is all about RESEARCH.
 And the business we will be highlighting in this series is opening a childcare center.

 If I had a business that I was starting from scratch, I would spend the first-month doing research.
 Now again, I’m not going to go into the actual logistics of anything that is not kind of marketing or I guess finance-related when it comes to tomorrow.
 So, obviously, we’re not going to be talking about finding leases and all that kind of stuff.
 This is all around.

 - How do you take a business and drive some revenue—from zero to revenue?